• Pricing

 Pricing and licensing models have a big effect on the total cost of ownership and return on investment for PDF software.
 Besides the main subscription cost, organizations must think about usage limits, feature availability across tiers, and the structure of team licensing.

 Smallpdf stands out with a clear, simple pricing structure, available as a monthly or yearly subscription.
-It offers three tiers: Free, Pro (individual), and Pro for Teams (business).
-The free version gives access to all tools but with usage limits.
+It offers four tiers: Free, Pro, Team, and Business.
+The free version gives access to all essential tools but with usage limits.

 Free